Bylaws last amended Sept. 27, 2014

 b) The nominating committee shall prepare a slate of officers which should be sent to the membership at large at least sixty days before the officers’ terms begin.
 All candidates for board officer positions must be current board members.
 Board officers shall be elected according to the provisions in Article VI, Section 1.1.

 c) Additional candidates may be nominated by any three members in good standing.
 These nominations must be solicited not later than sixty days, and must be received not later than forty days, before the officers’ terms begin.

 d) Board officer positions vacated before the end of the term will be filled according to board policies.

-Following expiration of the nominating period, if there are additional nominations to the slate of officers, the nominating committee shall prepare a ballot, listing all candidates for office, which shall be sent to all members at least thirty days before the annual membership meeting.
+Following expiration of the nominating period, if there are additional nominations to the slate of officers, the nominating committee shall prepare a ballot, listing all candidates for office, which shall be sent to all members at least thirty days before a vote is finalized.
 The results, determined by a plurality of those voting, shall be announced in the association’s publications.
 In those cases where no additional nominations are received by the nominating committee, the slate nominated by the nominating committee shall be declared elected.